 Part-time enrollment (referred to as an RCL—Reduced Course Load—in regulations) is permitted only under certain circumstances.
 Students who are eligible request permission for an RCL here.

 1) Final term exception

 Your students who don’t need a full-time course load to complete degree requirements may be less than full-time in their final term—unless this is in conflict with the policy of your school or department.
 This is one instance where academic policy would prevail.

 2) Academic difficulty exception

-This may be used only once and only in the first year, except for the course placement exception.
+This may be used only once and only in the first year, except for the improper course placement*.
 This includes:

 - Initial difficulty with the English language in the first year